Arthur Kaliyev accused of stealing over $50,000 from ex-girlfriend and former teammates - Dose.ca

 Gambling problems can get really bad for some people, and professional athletes aren't immune to situations like this either.

-We remember what happened with Evander Kane a few years ago, after all…
+We all remember what happened with Evander Kane a few years ago, after all…

 It'll be interesting to see how this one pans out.
 Kaliyev, who had so much potential, is now with the Belleville Senators in the AHL after playing for the Rangers last year and starting this NHL season in Ottawa.